This blog isn't about sex. It's about great sex! I set it up because you only live twice, once in your dreams.

 Friendship is also a strong theme in SheaBlue's The Tank.
 SheaBlue has a delicately eerie touch to her writing, highly suited to a Halloween entry.
 This is our trick of a story, with a great twist in it.
 A tale about what happens when a young woman tries out a flotation tank, it starts with the unfamiliar and goes from there.

 Exploration of issues around women's sexuality, anxieties and self-esteem lie just under the fun story making this more than a snack of a tale.
 Characters are well-drawn, the two women friends contrast each other, and this good friendship is the main relationship although there is a man floating about (ho ho).
 I have been following SheaBlue's writing for a while.
-I admire the eerie tone in her writing and the way her imagination goes the distance.
+I admire the eerie otherworldly tones and themes in her work and the way her imagination goes the distance.
 In this story I feel she's successfully written in a more realistic vein while maintaining that touch of eldritch.

 Both stories could do with a light edit, as is common with stories which have been rushed to get them into a Literotica competition, but don't let that spoil your Halloween enjoyment of a trick and a treat.